20090707

 20090401

-Bone Tower
+Bone Power

 Whale bone meets power transmission...output formalizing throughput in new ways.
 The structural object combines relatively new use and traditional surround, a pretty new skin for an oft-abandoned part of modernity.
 From a firm where metonymy has been more than mentioned...